Trial begins in U.S. states' effort to block T-Mobile/Sprint deal

 By Diane Bartz

-WASHINGTON, Dec 9 (Reuters) - Trial began Monday over an effort by U.S. state attorneys general, led by New York and California, to stop T-Mobile U.S. TMUS.O from buying Sprint Corp S.N, in a case that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.
+WASHINGTON, Dec 9 (Reuters) - U.S. state attorneys general, led by New York and California, deliver opening arguments Monday in a bid to stop T-Mobile U.S. TMUS.O from buying Sprint Corp S.N in a trial that highlights disagreements between federal antitrust enforcers, who are Republican, and Democrats in powerful states.

-Attorneys for the 13 states and the District of Columbia are seeking to prove in Manhattan federal court that a plan to combine the No. 3 and No. 4 wireless carriers would push up prices, particularly for users of prepaid plans.
+Attorneys for the 13 states and the District of Columbia will argue in Manhattan federal court that a plan to combine the No. 3 and No. 4 wireless carriers would push up prices, particularly for users of prepaid plans.
 The state officials, all Democrats, asked Judge Victor Marrero to order the companies to abandon the deal.

-They began their case by calling Sprint chief marketing officer Roger Sole to testify.

 The companies argue that the stronger T-Mobile that would result from the proposed $26.5 billion takeover would be better able to innovate and compete to push down wireless prices.